sandialabs/seacas/README.md

 #### netcdf:
 The most recent released version is recommended.

-   * Download the latest netcdf-c release (currently netcdf-4.3.3.1.tar.gz)nfrom http://www.unidata.ucar.edu/downloads/netcdf/index.jsp and put it inside SEACAS/TPL/netcdf
+   * Download the latest netcdf-c release (currently netcdf-4.3.3.1.tar.gz) from htttp://www.unidata.ucar.edu/downloads/netcdf/index.jsp and put it inside SEACAS/TPL/netcdf
    * cd TPL/netcdf
    * tar zxvf netcdf-4.3.3.1.tar.gz
    * If the untar does not create a netcdf-4.3.3.1 directory, modify the Imakefile in the current directory such that V_NUM specifies the correct name